 What is coming in the next version of iOS 11?

-iOS 11.3.1 is out now, but there are still a few features yet to arrive on iPhones and iPads.
-Here's what we're expecting in iOS 11.4.
+iOS 11.4 is out now, but there are still a few features yet to arrive on iPhones and iPads.

-The first beta of iOS 11.4 arrived with developers on 2 April and includes AirPlay 2, HomePod stereo pairing (although that requires a HomePod update that's not yet released), Messages in iCloud, and support for the ClassKit framework.
+iOS 11.4 arrived on 29 May 2018 and includes AirPlay 2, HomePod stereo pairing (if you have a HomePod), Messages in iCloud, and support for the ClassKit framework.
+It's also thought to include a "Restriced access" mode that shoudl make it harder to hack into an iPhone or iPad without a password.
 We look at each new feature in more detail below.

-AirPlay 2 should arrive in iOS 11.4.
-It will bring multi-room audio playback and better buffering.
-AirPlay 2 will be instrumental in allowing the HomePod to play multi-room stereo - a feature that wasn't available at launch for that product.
+AirPlay 2 brings multi-room audio playback and better buffering.
+AirPlay 2 is instrumental in allowing the HomePod to play multi-room stereo - a feature that wasn't available at launch for that product.